-Note: The denoising I describe in this post was not done for scientific purposes, but for artistic reasons.
-For proper methods on image denoising, follow the CARE paper trail.
+Note: The denoising I describe in this post was done for artistic reasons and not for scientific purposes.
+For the proper methodology on image denoising, please follow the CARE paper.
 I wanted to denoise a twenty-year-old photomicrograph.
 It’s one of the first scientific images I created back in 2003.
-It’s so ancient that I used a […]
+It’s so ancient that I used […]

 The InverteFest is here.
 A moment to celebrate the overlooked diversity of invertebrates around us.
 I’m re-posting a video I made for the Cifonauta account on Instagram showing different marine invertebrates moving around under the microscope.
 Enjoy!
 Invertebrate Gallery Check the gallery below to find out the identity of each marine invertebrate in the movie […]